- Payment Agreement

 - Deploy and control a botnet

 - Learn how to tunnel and pivot deep into a network

 OMA teaches the essentials of remote network exploitation by demonstrating offensive methodologies in a coherent framework.
-You’ll learn how to analyze remote networks, what the domain controller does, how to find credentials, as well as how to expand access across a network, and much more!
+In this two-week class, you’ll learn how to analyze remote networks, understand what the domain controller does, learn how to find credentials, expand access across a network, and much more!

 SCANNING & ENUMERATION

 The first steps include scanning networks and servers using nmap, analyzing network packets (at a low level), and using simple Python scripts to scan and enumerating remote web browsers.

 Using the Metasploit Framework (MSF) and SOCKS proxy tunnels, accessing the network is the next step.
 You’ll then perform manual Cross Site Scripting (XSS) and SQL Injection to compile and deploy actual malware in order to set up a small botnet.

 Once you’ve successfully entered the network, you’ll explore the Windows Registry, Offensive Digital Forensics, and Windows Active Directory queries.
 After gaining access to the system, you’ll search for files of interest, learn to crack passwords, and use the pass-the-hash technique to maneuver around a remote Windows network.

 In the final phase, you’ll review routing and network infrastructures, analyze antivirus evasion techniques, steal credentials to gain access to routers and crack Cisco passwords.

 The course concludes with a full-day capstone that combines the skills learned throughout the course.